smart-data-models/dataModel.S4BLDG/ProtectiveDeviceTrippingUnit/doc/spec_IT.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     standard:
-      description: Property.
-The designation of the standard applicable for the definition of the characteristics of the unit.
+      description: The designation of the standard applicable for the definition of the characteristics of the unit
       type: string
       x-ngsi:
         type: Property
     type:
-      description: Property.
-It must be equal to `ProtectiveDeviceTrippingUnit`.
+      description: It must be equal to `ProtectiveDeviceTrippingUnit`
       enum:
         - ProtectiveDeviceTrippingUnit
       type: string